omgnetwork/ewallet/README.md

 # Support

 - Got an idea to improve the SDKs?
-Talk to us in our [Rocket Chat](https://chat.omisego.network/)'s `#eWallet SDK` channel
+Talk to us in [Gitter](https://gitter.im/omisego/ewallet)'s `omisego/ewallet` room

 - Found a bug?
 File an issue with [GitHub Issues](https://github.com/omisego/ewallet/issues).